 - We accept no liability for inconvenience or expense arising from faulty fitting.
 Please ensure the instructions in our fitting leaflet are followed, especially with regard to cutting the hole large enough and determining the suitability of all aspects of the Petflap and your window or panel for your requirements.

 Thickness of glass

 The Petflap fixes to a door’s surface so in theory fitting a Petflap into glass isn’t a problem (no need to cut bolt holes), but the trunking needs to sit comfortably within the thickness of the door and not distort as an animal travels back and forth.
 This can be an issue when proposing to fit a Petflap into a particularly thin glass door or panel.
 If possible replace the glass panel for something thicker.
 This is also a good solution in a rented property, as the original pane can be put back when you leave the property.

-The Petflap comes with trunking to suit 50mm thick doors.
+The Petflap comes with trunking to suit doors up to 65mm thick.